zhangjiangen11/godot-3d-multiplayer-template/CONTRIBUTING.md

 ## Reporting Issues

 If you encounter bugs or have suggestions, please feel free to open an issue on GitHub.
-When reporting an issue, provide as much information as possible.

 Thank you for contributing!